 Whether you use fresh or frozen fruit, you want the peaches to be ripe but not overly ripe.
 As they bake, they will soften, and we want them to hold their shape somewhat.

-Blueberries: you only need to wash them if fresh and simply dump them onto the baking dish if frozen, straight from the freezer.
+- Blueberries: you only need to wash them if fresh and dump them onto the baking dish if frozen, straight from the freezer.

-How to cut the peaches: I like medium chunks that can be eaten directly and don't need to be cut, especially when eating outdoors when you might not want to use so many utensils.
+- How to cut the peaches: I like medium chunks that can be eaten directly and don't need to be cut, especially when eating outdoors, where you might not have access to many utensils.

-Mixing the ingredients: you can use a large bowl to mix everything (an extra item to wash later, just saying) and then dump them into the prepared baking dish, or do it directly in the baking pan you're using.
+- Mixing the ingredients: use a large bowl to mix everything (an extra item to wash later, just saying) and then dump them into the prepared baking dish, or do it directly in the baking pan you're using.

 How to easily peel peaches